webdemon1/icr-netty/README.md

 # icr-netty
-a netty server and  client
+the project contains a netty server and a netty client, I use it only for test.